 • The Chairs of all recognised NZPI branches

-• A Young Planner representative elected by Young Planners membership
+• An Emerging Planner representative elected by the Emerging Planners membership

 • The Chairs of all Special Interest Groups recognised under Clause 25.1